panglesd/slipshow/docs/record-and-replay.rst

 Now that you have the anchor point, to start recording a drawing, open the presentation through a preview server.

 In the upper left, amongst the drawing tools, you'll find a "Manage my recording" button.
-Click it, or use the shortcut :kbd:`R`.
+Click it, or use the shortcut :kbd:`Shift` + :kbd:`R`.

-This will open a bottom panel, where you can chose which recording to edit.
-Once the right one is selected, either click on "Start recording" on the top left panel, or use the shortcut, :kbd:`R`.
+This will open a bottom panel, where you can choose which recording to edit.
+Once the right one is selected, either click on "Start recording" on the top left panel, or use the shortcut, :kbd:`Shift` + :kbd:`R`.

 You can now start drawing, every stroke and erasure will be recorded.
-To end the drawing, click on "Stop recording", or use the shortcut, :kbd:`R`.
+To end the drawing, click on "Stop recording", or use the shortcut, :kbd:`Shift` + :kbd:`R`.

 Editing a recording
 ===================